tienndm/agentic_rag/README.md

 ## 👥 Contributors

-- Your Name - Tien Nguyen Do Minh
+- Tien Nguyen Do Minh

 ---